Megan Waldrep

 Diary: How Do You Say Hello & Goodbye at the Airport?
 LDR w a Fisherman.

-“We either need to cut it off now or…,” I said, struggling with the rational part of my brain.It was my attempt to detach after realizing his temples, cheeks, and forehead made fascinating landing spots for my lips.
+“We either need to cut it off now or…,” I said, attempting to detach, after realizing his temples, cheeks, and forehead made the most fascinating landing spots for my lips.

-“Or,” he continued, drawing me close to kiss behind my ear, “we take it day-by-day.”
+He drew me close to kiss behind my ear, “Or,” he continued, “we take it day-by-day.”

 But nope.
 Nothing.